 Composer / Director / Multidisciplinary Artist / Historian JG Everest creates site-specific performance installations that connect the histories, ecology, and cultures of places and communities, using spatial sound design as an integral compositional element.
 He has worked as a music director and performer for many projects and performing ensembles, including over a decade each with Catalyst Dance and Roma di Luna.
 He regularly teaches music and sound design and listening approaches to students, artists, and musicians of varied backgrounds, in workshops, classes, and private lessons.
 He also works as a consultant for organizations and individuals seeking new perspectives and creative solutions.
 He is a 2019 McKnight Artist Composer Fellow. (see more below)

 Everest frequently works with performing poets and storytellers, as well as sculptors, dance artists, and video / photo artists to create immersive, multi-disciplinary installation experiences.
-He regularly collaborates and performs live music poetry with poets Rosie Peters and Jeffrey Skemp, among others.
-He is a founding member of bands Lateduster, Roma di Luna, The Sensational Joint Chiefs, BLACKFISH, and Sans Le Systeme, as well as releasing multiple albums as a solo artist.
+He regularly collaborates and performs live music poetry with poets Rosie Peters and Jeffrey Skemp, recently releasing new albums with each of them in 2022 and 2020, respectively.
+He is a founding member of bands Lateduster, Roma di Luna, The Sensational Joint Chiefs, BLACKFISH, Gold Minefield, and Sans Le Systeme, as well as releasing multiple albums as a solo artist.
 Musically, he has performed and collaborated with many great Minneapolis musicians, including Sean Daley aka Slug (Atmosphere), Eyedea, Dosh, Kitundu, Chastity Brown, Andrew Broder, Dave King, and Babes In Toyland.
 From 2004-2014 he was Music Director, composer, and lead collaborator for Emily Johnson / Catalyst Dance, receiving a “Bessie” award in 2012 for “The Thank-you Bar”.

 In 2015, he launched the ongoing, roaming iNMiGRATiON site-specific performance installation series which features his roving Free Range Orchestra & Choir, and has been featured at a variety of venues and events, including the Square Lake Film & Music Festival, American Swedish Institute, Northern Spark Festival, Dakota Homecoming Pow Wow, Icehouse, Midtown Farmers Market, The Hook & Ladder Theater, and The Wolf House.